Mkrummz/mtl_docker/web-shop/README.md

 ```bash
 kubectl get -n ${namespace} service web-shop
 ```
-Naviagate to the URL: http://<_hostname or public ip_>:3389/shop?name=User
+Naviagate to the URL: http://<hostname or public ip>:3389/shop?name=User

 Congrats you have completed the workshop setup steps!

-## Part 1: Instrumentation and Collection of Metrics Data and Logs
+## Part 1: Instrumentation and Collection of Metrics Data
 You will start off by instrumenting our application.
 Using the architecture diagram from above you will leverage the cloud integration and connections to quickly orchestrate the collection of the telemetry data.

 Once instrumented, you will be sending this telegemery data to [Grafana Cloud](https://grafana.com/products/cloud/?pg=blog&plcmt=body-txt) (fully-managed composable observability platform) via the Grafana Agent (all-in-one agent for collecting metrics, logs, and traces).